MicrosoftDocs/power-automate-docs/includes/add-approval-condition-response.md

 1. Select the **Value** box, and then enter **Approve** into the box.

-> [AZURE.NOTE]The valid responses to the SharePoint Online list requests are "Approve" and "Reject".
+> [AZURE.NOTE]The valid responses to the **Approvals - Start an approval** action are "Approve" and "Reject".
 These responses are case-sensitive.

 1. Your **Condition** card should now resemble this image: